 Top petty crimes and scams in Melbourne affecting tourists

 In Melbourne, there are very few natural disasters experienced by tourists aside from sunburns and the occasional flooding during the rainy season.
 However, there are some other things that you'll need to look out for.
-Here are some problems that add to the crime rate in Melbourne.

 Even the safest cities have pickpockets and there are a couple of things that you'll need to do to protect yourself.
 You should be on high alert in certain areas, most notably the Flinders Street Station since that is where most instances of petty theft happen.

 For your personal security and to protect your belongings, never leave your things unattended and keep one hand on your bag when in crowded areas or when riding on public transport.

 You might not encounter any scams while in Melbourne, but it is a good idea to be aware of them.
 In fact, if you know what to look out for the chance of you falling for them is lower.
 Be cautious of people who offer to carry your luggage for you since sometimes they might try to take something from your bags.

 We suggest always double-checking the change that you get back from street vendors.
 Similar precautions should be taken when using taxis; always make sure the meter is running as soon as you start the trip in the cab.

 Some people prefer to experience a new city on their own, and if you want to try solo traveling yourself then this is the country to do it in.
 Melbourne has a low risk of danger for solo travelers and you should not encounter any trouble as long as you stick to the Melbourne CBD and other safe areas.
 Our only Melbourne safety tips for solo travelers are to be careful of the climate, especially if you're traveling during the hottest months since the sun can be intense.